Topological dynamics and the complexity of strong types: Topological lemmas

-\begin{proof} First, we give a short proof using Lemma \ref{lem: variant}.
-Then we will give an alternative proof, using a less general (and more model-theoretic) argument than Lemma \ref{lem: variant}, but giving more detailed information on $j[r^{-1}[B]]$.
+\begin{proof} First, we give a short proof using Lemma~\ref{lem: variant}.
+Then we will give an alternative proof, using a less general (and more model-theoretic) argument than Lemma~\ref{lem: variant}, but giving more detailed information about $r^{-1}[B]$ (in particular, that $r^{-1}[B]$ is also an analytic subset of $u\M$).

 \begin{clm*} $r^{-1}[B]=\zeta[{r_{\cl}}^{-1}[B]]$. \end{clm*}

 \begin{clmproof}[Proof of Claim] The inclusion $(\subseteq)$ is clear, as $r$ is the restriction of $r_{\cl}$ to $u\M$ and $\zeta$ restricted to $u\M$ is the identity function.